Follow Seat Belt Laws on Every Ride

 Seat belt laws vary by state, including their severity.
 Primary enforcement seat belt laws allow law enforcement officials to stop a vehicle and issue a citation strictly for not wearing a seat belt.
 Secondary seat belt laws allow law enforcement officials to only issue a citation if the vehicle is stopped for another violation.

-According to research conducted at Children’s Hospital of Philadelphia (CHOP), teens who live in states with primary seat belt laws are 12 percent more likely to buckle up as drivers and 15 percent more likely to buckle up as passengers than teens from states with secondary seat belt laws.
+According to research conducted at Children’s Hospital of Philadelphia (CHOP) on seat belt laws, teens who live in states with primary seat belt laws are 12 percent more likely to buckle up as drivers and 15 percent more likely to buckle up as passengers than teens from states with secondary seat belt laws.
 The study also found that specific groups of teens, including rural residents, African-Americans, those with low grades or attending lower-socioeconomic school districts, and drivers of pickup trucks, reported the lowest use of seat belts.
 However, seat belt use among these groups was higher in states with primary enforcement seat belt laws.

 The research also illustrates the long-term effectiveness of primary enforcement seat belt laws.
 Although teens in the adult-supervised learner's permit phase of Graduated Driver Licensing (GDL) report similar seat belt use regardless of the strength of their state's seat belt laws, they tend to buckle up less in states with secondary enforcement seat belt laws as they move through the next stages of GDL.